ARGOeu/poem-2/doc/docs/tenant_metric_templates.md

-#Metric Templates
+# Metric Templates

+## List of Metric Templates

 Metric templates page is only accessible through Administration page.
-It is used for importing metric from metric templates, and only superusers have necessary permissions to perform metric imports.
+It is used for importing [metrics](tenant_metrics.md) from metric templates, and only superusers have necessary permissions to perform metric imports.
 The page is shown in image below.

 ![Tenant Metric templates](figures/tenant_metric_templates.png)